torsday/notebook/testing/README.md

 *From: [StackOverflow](http://stackoverflow.com/questions/4904096/whats-the-difference-between-unit-functional-acceptance-and-integration-test)*

-> Integration tests build on unit tests by combining the units of code and testing that the resulting combination functions correctly.
+> Integration tests **build on unit tests by combining the units of code and testing that the resulting combination functions correctly**.
 This can be either the innards of one system, or combining multiple systems together to do something useful.
 Also, another thing that differentiates integration tests from unit tests is the environment.
 Integration tests can and will use threads, access the database or do whatever is required to ensure that all of the code and the different environment changes will work correctly.

 > If you've built some serialization code and unit tested its innards without touching the disk, how do you know that it'll work when you are loading and saving to disk?
 Maybe you forgot to flush and dispose filestreams.
 Maybe your file permissions are incorrect and you've tested the innards using in memory streams.
 The only way to find out for sure is to test it 'for real' using an environment that is closest to production.